saltastro/token-auth-request/specs/index.rst

 Conceptual Solution
 -------------------

 The `token-auth-requests` package provides exactly one method, `auth_session`.
 This accepts a username, password and a URL.
 It returns an object which has all the methods of the `requests <http://docs.python-requests.org/>`_ library's Session class.
+This object is called session in the following.

-Whenever a method corresponding to an HTTP verb (i.e. DELETE, GET, HEAD, OPTIONS, PATCH, POST, PUT or a custom verb) is called on this object, the object will first check whether it has a non-expired authentication token.
+Whenever a method corresponding to an HTTP verb (i.e. DELETE, GET, HEAD, OPTIONS, PATCH, POST, PUT or a custom verb) is called on the session, the session will first check whether it has a non-expired authentication token.
 Here non-expired means that the expiry time is in the past or within the next minute.
 If it has not expired, it sends an HTTP request to the URL passed to the `auth_session`.
 This request must look as follows.

 =====================  ============================================
 Property               Value